RohitAkurdekar/NPWT/README.md

-# Network programming and Wireless technoligies
+# Network programming and Wireless technologies
 Concepts of Network programming and Wireless technoligies.

 <h2>Link to download cisco packet tracer</h2>